jorgebucaran/superfine/README.md

 Ultradom is a minimal view layer for building declarative web user interfaces.

 What's in the bundle?
-A virtual DOM diff engine, keyed-based node [reconciliation](#keys), element-level [lifecycle events](#lifecycle-events) and browser support all the way back to IE9 — no polyfills required.
+A virtual DOM diff engine, keyed-based node [reconciliation](#keys), element-level [lifecycle events](#lifecycle-events) and browser support all the way back to IE9.
 Mix it with your favorite state management library or use it standalone for maximum flexibility.

 ## Installation